Prespa

-Prespa (Преспа, Πρέσπα, Prespë) is a region shared between North Macedonia, Albania and Greece.
+Prespa (Преспа, Πρέσπα, Prespë) is a region shared between North Macedonia, Greece and Albania.
 It shares the same name with the two Prespa lakes which are situated in the middle of the region.
 The largest town is Resen in North Macedonia with 9,000 inhabitants.

 History

 In today's borders, the region is divided between three countries, which is result of the division of the Ottoman territories of Europe after the two Balkan Wars.
 Prespa itself has an important geostrategic position.
 During the Roman rule through Prespa, the famous ancient Roman road "Via Egnatia" was built.
-In addition to road, several settlements were also built.
-In the 6th and 7th centuries in Prespa didn't settle permanently Slavic tribes.
+In addition to the road, several settlements were also built.
+In the 6th and 7th centuries, Slavic tribes did not settle permanently in Prespa.
 The Slavs skipped the region that had been already plundered and depopulated, but continued south to the Mediterranean coast.

-In the late 10th and early 11th centuries, during the reign of the Cometopuls, besides Prespa Lake was mentioned also the town of Prespa, as the capital of the First Bulgarian Empire.
-This city was also the seat of the Bulgarian Patriarchate, whose seat was later transferred to Bulgarian Patriarchate of Ochrid.
+In the late 10th and early 11th centuries, during the reign of the Cometopuls, besides Prespa Lake, the town of Prespa was also mentioned as the capital of the First Bulgarian Empire.
+This city was also the seat of the Bulgarian Patriarchate, whose seat was later transferred to Bulgarian Patriarchate of Ohrid.